Ty Dellandrea: Dallas Stars

-Dellandrea became the first Firebird to be selected in first round of the NHL Entry Draft when he was selected 13th overall by the Dallas Stars in 2018.
+Dellandrea became the first Firebird to be selected in first round of the NHL entry draft when he was selected 13th overall by the Dallas Stars in 2018.
 He then participated at the Stars Development camp, and signed a three-year, entry-level contract with the Stars on September 19, 2018.

 On March 19, 2019, following the end of his junior season with the Flint Firebirds, the Stars assigned Dellandrea to their American Hockey League (AHL) affiliate, the Texas Stars.
 The following day, on March 20, Dellandrea appeared in his first professional hockey game, in a 6–3 victory over the Grand Rapids Griffins.
 On April 5, Dellandrea scored his first career professional goal, as he scored the game-winning goal on a penalty shot against Collin Delia of the Rockford IceHogs in a 2–1 win.
 Dellandrea also assisted on the first goal of the game to earn his first career multi-point game in the AHL.
 In 11 games with Texas, Dellandrea scored two goals and three points.

 Dellandrea made his NHL debut during the shortened 2020–21 NHL season where he played 26 games, recording three goals and two assists, for a total of five points in his first season.
 Called up to the NHL for only one game in the regular season in 2021–22 and one game in the postseason 2022 Stanley Cup playoffs, Dellandrea made the opening night roster for the 2022–23 NHL season, playing on the second line alongside Tyler Seguin and Mason Marchment.

 San Jose Sharks

 After seven years with the Stars organization, Dellandrea was traded to the San Jose Sharks on June 19, 2024, in exchange for a 4th-round pick in 2025.
 In July 2024, he signed a two-year contract with the Sharks.
+In March 2026, he signed a two-year contract extension.
+In the 2025-26 season Dellandrea had two goals and nine assists in 42 games, and prior to a lower body injury in January 2026 had won 52.3% of his faceoffs.